yancouto/phd/dynamic_2core/README.md

 ## Implementation

 This uses Euler Tour Trees and Link Cut Trees, which in turn also use Splay Trees and Treaps (Cartesian Trees).
 All data structures can be used independently of the 2-core solver.
-In theory Link Cut Trees only have O(lg n) time guarantees, instead of O(lg² n), when used with Splay Trees, but in practice they work faster with Treaps.
+In theory Link Cut Trees only have improved time guarantees (O(lg n) vs O(lg² n)) when used with Splay Trees, but in practice they work faster with Treaps.

 To read the implementation of the algorithm, see `impl Dynamic2CoreSolve for D2CSolver` in `src/dynamic_2core.rs`.
 For the data structures: